fergiemcdowall/solrstrap/README.md

 #Solrstrap is probably the fastest available rendering engine for Solr.

-This because it does everything in Javascript, CSS and HTML on the client side.
+This is because it does everything in Javascript, CSS and HTML on the client side.
 JSON is shot back from the server and interpeted by the web browser.

 Solrstrap therefore requires much less server power and bandwidth than standard search-middleware applications.